munificent/craftinginterpreters/book/scanning-on-demand.md

 The code here is the classic trick to solve that.
 We open the file, but before reading it, we seek to the very end using `fseek()`.
 Then we call `ftell()` which tells us how many bytes we are from the start of the file.
-Since we seeked ("sought"?) to the end, that's the size.
+Since we seeked (sought?) to the end, that's the size.
 We rewind back to the beginning, allocate a string of that <span name="one">size</span>, and read the whole file in a single batch.

 <aside name="one">